-College Resources - Students will familiarized themselves with all the academic and student support resources available to them at KBCC (Center for Academic Writing Success, Tutorial and Academic Support Center, The Center of Math and Technology, Single Stop, Women’s Resource Center, Men’s Resource Center, etc.)
+College Resources - Students will familiarized themselves with all the academic and student support resources available to them at KBCC (Center for Academic Writing Success, Tutorial and Academic Support Center, The Center of Math and Technology, Access Resource Center, Women’s Resource Center, Men’s Resource Center, etc.)

 A few times each week, we conduct Campus Tours of Kingsborough's facilities to the public when they sign up on our website for a visit.
 We reach out to the entire New York City community by visiting high schools, non-profit groups, and local community centers and provide lectures on the application process, explain the available financial aid programs, and promote the many benefits of a Kingsborough and CUNY education.
 We offer tours for large groups of high school students to visit our campus and learn about our college.
 These visiting tours often are accompanied by a demonstration in our STEM lab.